Tyhcass/academic-web/content/author/admin/_index.md

 +++

 Cassandra Yuehong Tai is a graduate student in political science at University of Iowa.
-Her research interests include Internet politics, political communication, authoritarian responsiveness, and latent variable measurement.
+Her research interests include digital politics, comparative public opinion, authoritarian responsiveness, and latent variable measurement.